 - 1. What are the pros and cons of - a. floating exchange rate? - b. fixed exchange rate? - 2.
 How do central banks manage fluctuations in exchange rate? - 3.
 Which exchange rate system is widely adopted?
-Why? - BTN is pegged with INR since 1970s.
+Why? - 4.
+BTN is pegged with INR since 1970s.
 Discuss the impacts of this regime.

-- 1. When the value of foreign currency appreciates in terms of domestic currency, - exports become cheaper - b. imports become cheaper - exports become costlier - imports equals exports - When supply of domestic currency increases, the equilibrium exchange rate will - rise - fall b. - remain constant c. - initially rise and fall - 3.
-Write True or False for the following statements - Excess supply of currency decreases the value of that currency. - ii.
+- 1. When the value of foreign currency appreciates in terms of domestic currency, - a. exports become cheaper - b. imports become cheaper - c. exports become costlier - d. imports equals exports - 2.
+When supply of domestic currency increases, the equilibrium exchange rate will - a. rise - b. fall - c. remain constant - d. initially rise and fall - 3.
+Write True or False for the following statements - i.
+Excess supply of currency decreases the value of that currency. - ii.
 Fixed exchange rate is determined by the demand for and supply of currency. - iii.
 A change in exchange rate of USD1=BTN75 to USD1=BTN 70 indicates that the value of ngultrum has appreciated. - iv.
 Due to depreciation of foreign currency, the supply of foreign currency in the domestic market will decrease. - 4.
 What would be the effects on international trade if there is no exchange rate regime? - 5.
 What will be the effect of appreciation of ngultrum on domestic industry? - 6.
 The price of a MacBook in Japan is Yen 300,000.
 How much do you have to pay if the seller accepts only in Norwegian Kroner?